zecoo89/weaknes/README.md

 # Weaknes

-Weaknes is a NES emulator written by JavaScript and no practical now.
+Weaknes is a NES emulator written by JavaScript.

 ## Usage